 What is Chronic Inflammation and Why is it Dangerous?

-An investigation by the TIME magazine proved how chronic inflammation may be the engine that drives many of the most feared illnesses of middle and old age: Cancer, Parkinson's, Alzheimer's, Diabetes, Stroke, Heart disease and other chronic diseases like arthritis, multiple sclerosis, lupus, and even depression.
+An investigation by the TIME magazine proved how chronic inflammation may be the engine that drives many of the most feared illnesses of middle and old age.

-Many specialists now agree that seeing inflammation as the core of much chronic illness suggests a new and possibly much simpler way of warding off disease.
-Rather than focusing on different treatments for, heart disease, Alzheimer’s, colon cancer etc., focus instead on addressing the causes of inflammation.
+Many specialists now agree that seeing chronic inflammation as the core of many ailments suggests a new and possibly much simpler way of staying healthy.
+Rather than focusing on different treatments focus instead on addressing the causes of chronic inflammation.

 What Causes this Chronic Inflammatory Process?